ridwanbejo/terraform-aws-iam-user-group/README.md

 - IAM User Access Key
 - IAM User Login Profile

+Tested in:

+- Localstack ✅
+- AWS ❌

 ## A. Prerequisites

 Lorem ipsum sit dolor amet.

+## B. How to use this module ?

+Lorem ipsum sit dolor amet.

-Example of terraform.tfvars for example usage:
+Example of complete terraform.tfvars for this module:

 ```
 iam_user_groups = [